 Integrating Mastery Principles into All Areas of Life

-Also, these ancient schools often preach roots in antiquity, guarantee ascension, channel ascended beings, and hold volumes of “secret knowledge,” (which some of them actually have).
-But they often neglect to recognize or teach that through simple exercises in humility and/or surrendering our heart and soul (as well as each day of our life) to God, then we are living as Masters—beyond anything these schools could offer.
+The schools of ancient wisdom often preach roots in antiquity, guarantee ascension, channel ascended beings, and hold volumes of “secret knowledge,” (which some of them actually have), but they often neglect to recognize or teach that through simple exercises in humility and/or surrendering our heart and soul (as well as each day of our life) to God, then we are living as Masters—beyond anything these schools could offer.
 This means we access information that is older than the schools of antiquity and that if we truly love and respect ourselves, God, and others as fully as possible, we are ascending (it’s not a technique).
 It also means that if we integrate our Divinity into our thoughts, words, and deeds (as Buddha suggested) then we are doing more “lightwork” than even an ascended master because we are then bringing light into the densest of realms.

 Some Masters (especially those in ancient times) only focus their attention or attainment in one particular area of their life (such as Buddha did with meditation or the greatest warriors have manifested in battle).
 This was perfect for them, as that was their path and what they needed to bring to the world at that time.
-However the world’s most integrated Masters (especially those in modern times) are meant to apply their Mastery consciousness on ALL levels.
-A Master of today develops and maintains a connection to Spirit and nurtures it in their daily life to such an extent that it shows in their mind, body, and soul.
+However, the world’s most integrated Masters (especially those in modern times) are meant to apply their Mastery consciousness on ALL levels.
+Today’s Living Masters develop and maintain a connection to Spirit and nurture it in their daily life to such an extent that it shows in their mind, body, and soul.
 The results of this commitment can be quite amazing as it makes one’s life more loving, peaceful, effortless, and efficient.
 It can even sometimes look like we are surrounded by miracles and supernatural events and experiences—and we are.

 Living Mastery allows us to have more command over things that tend to control the average person, including limiting belief systems and even natural laws, such as nutrition or the weather.
 This is not to say that as a Master, we ignore the laws of food, traffic, discernment, and morality.
 On the contrary, because of our focus on “Love for All,” we are guided to follow what brings “the most good to the most people.”
 This is a simple application of having a loving attitude and usually results in being above much of that which we refer to as “natural laws.”
 Nevertheless, a Master still works in harmony with these laws, which is one of the primary principles of Taoism.

 In short, Living Mastery means to release the desperation, confusion, and frustration that we may have once experienced on a regular basis.
-Instead of having the same old struggles or demonstrating weakness against the same old patterns, the path of Mastery means learning to be a spiritual being having a sacred human experience, rather than a mere human having an occasional spiritual experience
+Instead of having the same old struggles or demonstrating weakness against the same old patterns, the path of Mastery means learning to be a spiritual being having a sacred human experience, rather than a mere human having an occasional spiritual experience.
+This means having a whole new view of life and a whole new way of experiencing ourselves and the world in which we live.
+The past is no longer a memory of regrets but is instead a school from which we have learned.
+Gone are the old patterns of victimization, which are now replaced with taking responsibility for our thoughts, words, and deeds.
+Also, Living Mastery keeps us in a state of Guidance and Miracle Mindedness, as we learn to have a healthy, joyful, and passionate relationship with God, ourselves, and others.

 Again, the path of Living Mastery is no longer the path for “the few” but is instead meant for all.
 Spiritual Mastery (the remembrance of our Divinity) is inevitable but it is a choice we must make and a commitment we must keep.